SUDARSHANCHAUDHARI/gravitywins-privacy-policy/README.md

 # GravityWins Privacy Policy

-_Last updated: November 9, 2025_
+**Last updated: November 9, 2025**

+This Privacy Policy applies to the mobile application **GravityWins**, published by **Sudarshan Tech Labs**.

 GravityWins (“we,” “our,” or “us”) is a personal drop-tracking app.
 This Privacy Policy explains what information the app collects, how it is used, and the choices you have.
-By installing or using GravityWins you agree to the practices described below.
+By installing or using GravityWins, you agree to the practices described below.

 ## Information We Collect

 GravityWins is designed to work primarily offline.
-The app stores the following information on your device:
+The app stores the following information locally on your device:

 - **Drop activity and statistics:** Timestamps of recorded drops, daily and lifetime totals, streaks, and last-drop time.
 - **Drop context:** Optional notes and tags you add to individual drops.
-- **User preferences:** Notification settings, quiet-hour schedule, focus-mode timers, home layout choice, telemetry toggle, daily goals, milestone unlocks, webhook configuration, and export/reminder preferences.
+- **User preferences:** Notification settings, quiet-hour schedule, focus-mode timers, home layout choice, telemetry toggle, daily goals, milestone unlocks, webhook configuration, and export or reminder preferences.
-- **Weekly digest summaries:** Aggregated counts (e.g., drops per week, busiest hour or weekday) generated for the in-app digest.
+- **Weekly digest summaries:** Aggregated counts (for example, drops per week or busiest hour or weekday) generated for the in-app digest.
-- **Telemetry events (optional):** Basic app-usage events (for example “drop detected,” “history exported,” or “contact request started”) are buffered in memory only when telemetry is enabled.
-They are not transmitted anywhere in the current build.
+- **Telemetry events (optional):** Basic app-usage events such as **drop detected**, **history exported**, or **contact request started**.
+When enabled, these events are buffered in memory only and are not transmitted in the current build.

-The app **does not** collect precise or approximate location, contact lists, photos, audio, or persistent device identifiers.
-Accelerometer readings are processed on-device to detect drops; raw sensor data is not stored.
+The app **does not** collect precise or approximate location data, contact lists, photos, audio, or persistent device identifiers.
+Accelerometer readings are processed on-device solely to detect drops.
+Raw sensor data is not stored.

-### Information You Choose to Share
+## Information You Choose to Share

-- **Contact form:** If you fill out the “Need help or want to contribute?” form, your name, reply email, subject, and message are placed into an email draft addressed to the developer (`sunny.sudarshan@gmail.com`).
-The app does not keep a copy; sending the message is handled entirely by your chosen email provider.
+- **Contact form:** If you use the **Need help or want to contribute?** option, your name, reply email, subject, and message are placed into an email draft addressed to the developer (**sudarshantechlabs@gmail.com**).
+The app does not store a copy.
+Sending the message is handled entirely by your chosen email provider.
-- **Data exports:** When you export history as CSV or JSON, the files are created in the app’s private cache and shared through Android’s system share sheet.
-The data leaves your device only if you choose a destination (e.g., email, cloud storage).
+- **Data exports:** When you export history as CSV or JSON, files are created in the app’s private cache and shared using Android’s system share sheet.
+Data leaves your device only if you choose a destination such as email or cloud storage.
-- **Webhooks:** If you enable webhooks, drop summaries (counts, humor line, timestamps, and—if you opt in—device model/manufacturer/Android version) are sent to the HTTPS endpoint you configure.
-We do not run or control that endpoint.
+- **Webhooks:** If you enable webhooks, drop summaries (counts, humor line, timestamps, and if you opt in device model, manufacturer, and Android version) are sent to the HTTPS endpoint you configure. **Sudarshan Tech Labs** does not operate or control that endpoint.

 ## How We Use Information

-All collected information is used strictly to provide app functionality:
+All information is used strictly to provide app functionality:

-- Maintain drop counts, streaks, and history.
+- Maintain drop counts, streaks, and history
-- Drive focus-mode, notifications, widgets, and reminders.
+- Drive focus mode, notifications, widgets, and reminders
-- Populate weekly digests and diagnostic timelines.
+- Generate weekly digests and diagnostic timelines
-- Send optional webhooks and exports that you initiate.
+- Send optional exports and webhooks initiated by you
-- Improve the experience based on optional telemetry events (currently only saved in memory).
+- Improve the experience using optional telemetry (currently stored only in memory)

-We do not run ads and do not sell, rent, or monetize your data.
+GravityWins does **not** display ads and does **not** sell, rent, or monetize user data.

 ## Storage and Retention

-- Drop history, preferences, and digests are stored locally using Android DataStore and Room database.
+- Drop history, preferences, and digests are stored locally using Android DataStore and Room.
-- Exported CSV/JSON files live in a cache directory until you share them or the app clears old files (the app retains up to five recent exports).
+- Exported CSV or JSON files are stored temporarily in a cache directory.
+The app keeps up to **five** recent exports.
-- Telemetry events are held in memory only and cleared when the app restarts.
+- Telemetry events are stored in memory only and cleared when the app restarts.
-- Webhook dispatch logs are in-memory and capped to the five most recent attempts.
+- Webhook dispatch logs are held in memory and limited to the **five** most recent attempts.

-If you uninstall GravityWins, all locally stored data is removed from your device.
+Uninstalling GravityWins removes all locally stored data from your device.

 ## Sharing and Transfers

-We do not send data to our own servers or third-party analytics services.
-Data leaves the device only when you:
+**Sudarshan Tech Labs** does not send data to its own servers or to third-party analytics services.

+Data leaves your device only when you:

-- Send an email via the contact form.
+- Send an email using the contact option
-- Share a CSV/JSON export through another app or service.
+- Share an export file through another app or service
-- Configure a webhook endpoint.
+- Enable and configure a webhook

-Because those actions are user-directed, any further processing is governed by the recipient service’s policies.
+Any further handling of that data is governed by the recipient service’s privacy policy.

 ## Your Choices and Controls

-- **Telemetry:** Toggle analytics events on or off in Settings → Diagnostics.
-When off, no events are recorded.
+- **Telemetry:** Enable or disable in Settings → Diagnostics.
-- **Drop history:** Edit notes/tags, clear individual entries, or clear all history in Settings.
+- **Drop history:** Edit notes and tags, delete entries, or clear all history.
-- **Exports:** Delete exported files through the target app/service or clear the app’s cache.
+- **Exports:** Delete shared files through the destination app or by clearing the app cache.
-- **Webhooks:** Enable/disable the feature at any time, update the destination URL, and choose whether device info is included.
+- **Webhooks:** Enable or disable at any time and control whether device information is included.
-- **Quiet hours and notifications:** Customize in Settings or disable entirely.
+- **Notifications and quiet hours:** Fully configurable or can be disabled entirely.
-- **Data removal:** Uninstalling the app deletes all information stored by GravityWins.
+- **Data removal:** Uninstalling the app deletes all stored data.

 ## Security

 Data remains on your device unless you choose to share it.
-For webhooks the app uses HTTPS when supported by the destination.
+Webhooks use HTTPS when supported by the destination.
 Because exports and emails are user-directed, ensure you trust the recipients you select.
-Data stored locally (drop history, preferences) is not encrypted on your device.
-Standard Android security protections apply.
+Local data is not encrypted at rest beyond standard Android platform protections.

 ## Children’s Privacy

-GravityWins is intended for a general audience and is not directed at children under 13.
-If you are a parent or guardian and believe your child has provided personal information, contact us to request deletion.
+GravityWins is intended for a general audience and is not directed at children under the age of **13**.
+If you believe a child has provided personal information, please contact us so appropriate action can be taken.

 ## Changes to This Policy

-We may update this Privacy Policy to reflect new features or legal requirements.
-Significant changes will be noted in the app release notes or within the documentation.
-The “Last updated” date at the top will change when revisions occur.
+This Privacy Policy may be updated to reflect new features or legal requirements.
+Any changes will be posted on this page, and the **Last updated** date will be revised accordingly.

 ## Contact Us

 If you have questions about this Privacy Policy or wish to request data deletion, contact:

-- **Email:** sunny.sudarshan@gmail.com
+- **Email:** sudarshantechlabs@gmail.com
-- **App:** Open GravityWins → About → “Need help or want to contribute?”
+- **In app:** GravityWins → About → **Need help or want to contribute?**

-We will respond as quickly as possible.
+We aim to respond as quickly as possible.